tcarecolin/renault-radio-codes/README.md

 **method 2:**

-If you unmount the radio, the serial number is printed on a white label on the top (see pictuire for example) your pre-code is composed of a leter folowed by 3 digits, its the 4 last characters of the serial number, ex: A000
+If you unmount the radio, the serial number is printed on a white label on the top (see picture for example) your pre-code is composed of a leter folowed by 3 digits, its the 4 last characters of the serial number, ex: A000
 ![sticker](https://github.com/tcarecolin/renault-radio-codes/assets/25033031/2d723474-dce3-41d9-b2a5-62098c323a3d)